Erudika/paraio.org/src/monolite/partials/006-modules.md

 category: Configuration
 ---

-These are the core modules defined in Para:
+In the `para-server` package, there are several core modules:

 - `PersistenceModule` - defines the core persistence class implementation
 - `SearchModule` - defines the core search class implementation